-With the rise in awareness and discussion of smoking, employers are becoming increasingly aware that their staff may be smoking at work.
+With the rise in awareness and discussion of smoking cannabis, employers are becoming increasingly aware that their staff may be smoking at work.
 Obviously, depending on the profession, this can have an impact on performance and many Companies have introduced drugs testing in the last few years.

-Also in America there is a rise in smokingfor medicinal purposes.
+Also in America there is a rise in smoking cannabis for medicinal purposes.
 Some states have now allowed this to be legal for pain relief.
 However there are still a lot of Companies who will fire individuals if tested positive regardless of their reasons for smoking.
-This is starting to change, as the laws are changing in response to education about the medicinal value of smoking for so many people.
-People’s attitudes to smoking still affect employers, along with a worry that it may affect performance and focus of employees.
+This is starting to change, as the laws are changing in response to education about the medicinal value of smoking cannabis for so many people.
+People’s attitudes to smoking cannabis still affect employers, along with a worry that it may affect performance and focus of employees.

-is illegal to drive under the influence of therefore that is reflected in jobs where employees are driving.
-Some studies also show that smoking does impair co-ordination, balance and concentration.
+is illegal to drive under the influence of cannabis therefore that is reflected in jobs where employees are driving.
+Some studies also show that smoking cannabis does impair co-ordination, balance and concentration.

 One Swiss study has gone against common belief and concluded that, after looking at

-statistics in an emergency department, that had a ‘protective effect’ and users were more careful, ‘contemplative and cautious’.
-This may go some way to going against some of the inbred stereotypical views of smokers.
+statistics in an emergency department, that cannabis had a ‘protective effect’ and cannabis users were more careful, ‘contemplative and cautious’.
+This may go some way to going against some of the inbred stereotypical views of cannabis smokers.

-However there are some jobs that people might agree that it may not be good to smokewhilst doing, for example pilots.
+However there are some jobs that people might agree that it may not be good to smoke cannabis whilst doing, for example pilots.
 This would maybe show that there is no clear cut law that can be passed and that perhaps testing and regulation should be job specific, based on the type of job, not the views and beliefs of the Employer.